skalenetwork/sgxwallet/README.md

 * If not, set SGX in BIOS to `software-controlled` and then enable by running a sgx-enable utility, as described below.

+## Enable "software-controlled" SGX

+To enable SGX using a software utility:

+*  Build `sgx-enable` utility by typing `cd   sgx-software-enable; make`
+*  Run `./sgx-enable`.
+Verify that it says that SGX is successfully enabled

 ## Install SGX driver

 ``` cd scripts; sudo ./sgx_linux_x64_driver_2.5.0_2605efa.bin```